thaum-xyz/ankhmorpork/apps/monitoring/README.md

 ### Long version

 `kube-prometheus` is used as a library and installed with `jb`.
 Next customization stored in `jsonnet/main.jsonnet` is applied.
-After this `jsonnet` is used to generate `manifests/` directory and ConfigMapSecrets are copied into `manifests/` from `configmapsecrets/` directory.
+Configuration for alertmanager is stored in `raw/` directory and is picked up by jsonnet.

 ## Dependencies